MicrosoftDocs/sql-docs/azure-sql/managed-instance/alerts-create.md

 > [!NOTE]
 > To supress noisy alerts, see [Supression of alerts using action rules](/azure/azure-monitor/alerts/alerts-action-rules#suppression-of-alerts).

 Upon setting up an alerting rule, verify that you are satisfied with the alerting trigger and its frequency.
-For the example shown on this page for setting up an alert on storage space used, if your alerting option was email, you might receive email such is the one shown below.
+For the example shown on this page for setting up an alert on storage space used, if your alerting option was email, you might receive an email such as the one shown below.

    :::image type="content" source="./media/alerts-create/mi-email-alert-example-smaller-annotated.png" lightbox="./media/alerts-create/mi-email-alert-example-smaller-annotated.png" alt-text="Screenshot of an example of the email that is sent when an alert is triggered.":::

-The email shows the alert name, details of the threshold and why the alert was triggered helping you to verify and troubleshoot your alert.
-You can use **See in Azure portal** button to view alert received via email in Azure portal.
+The email shows the alert name, details of the threshold and why the alert was triggered, helping you to verify and troubleshoot your alert.

+* Select the **See in Azure portal** button to view the alert you received via email in the Azure portal.
+* Select **View Rule >** to view or edit the alert rule that triggered the alert.
+* Select **View Resource >** to view the managed instance for which the alert was triggered.

 ## View, suspend, activate, modify and delete existing alert rules